Emergent clusters in strongly confined systems: Introduction

 \section{Introduction}

-Suspensions of driven or active particles often organize into striking patterns and formations~\cite{marchetti2013hydrodynamics,ramaswamy2010mechanics,gao25}, and this emergent structure often provides a window into the complex interactions that control these out-of-equilibrium systems.
-In many, if not most, standard active systems (colloids, bacteria, etc.) hydrodynamic interactions couple the kinematics of the individual agents, profoundly influencing collective dynamics and the emergence of structure~\cite{marchetti2013hydrodynamics, driscoll19, Lushi2014, TangSwarm2021, Yeo2015}.
+Suspensions of driven or active particles are well-known to organize into striking patterns and formations~\cite{marchetti2013hydrodynamics,ramaswamy2010mechanics,gao25}, and this emergent structure often provides a window into the complex interactions that control these out-of-equilibrium systems.
+In many, if not most, active matter systems (colloids, bacteria, etc.) hydrodynamic interactions couple the kinematics of the individual agents, profoundly influencing collective dynamics and the emergence of structure~\cite{marchetti2013hydrodynamics, driscoll19, Lushi2014, TangSwarm2021, Yeo2015}.
 Understanding how these interactions are modulated by confinement, background flow, body shape, or interfacial forces is essential for deciphering how local dynamics give rise to long-range order.
 Without a detailed grasp of the hydrodynamic coupling mechanisms at play, efforts to predict, control, or exploit emergent behavior in driven and active and matter will remain incomplete.

 A growing body of research has demonstrated that collective interactions in driven and active colloidal suspensions can lead to spontaneous cluster formation and significant particle density fluctuations~\cite{vlahovska2019, bartolo2013,igor2017,snezhko2020}.
 In particular, driven colloids near planar boundaries have been shown to self-organize into clusters with a characteristic wavelength~\cite{driscoll17}; sedimenting colloidal monolayers on inclined planes form sawtooth wavefronts~\cite{sprinkle21}; and active magnetic colloids confined in quasi-2D wells can spontaneously form vortices with tunable functionalities~\cite{snezhko2024}.
 These large-scale, sustained (particle) density anomalies are often triggered by hydrodynamic instabilities~\cite{delmotte17,delmotte_minimal_model} or emerge through particle interactions such as Motility-Induced Phase Separation~\cite{MIPS_Quincke_Bartolo}.
 However, the effects of confining geometry on the density of driven particle suspensions has not been well characterized.
-We show, for the first time, that even in uniformly packed, geometrically simple systems, confinement alone can induce persistent, long-wavelength density fluctuations.
+We show that even in initially homogeneous systems, and in the absence of geometric structure (e.g., arrays of pillars), confinement alone can induce persistent, long-wavelength density fluctuations.